conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

     $ git clone https://github.com/conan-io/examples2.git
     $ cd examples2/tutorial/creating_packages/other_packages/toolchain_packages/toolchain

-Here, you will find a conan recipe (and the *test_package*) to package an ARM toolchain for cross-compiling to Linux ARM for both 32 and 64 bits.
+Here, you will find a Conan recipe (and the *test_package*) to package an ARM toolchain for cross-compiling to Linux ARM for both 32 and 64 bits.
 To simplify a bit, we are assuming that we can just cross-build from Linux x86_64 to Linux ARM, both 32 and 64 bits.

 .. code-block:: bash